-Gone are the days where peanut butter’s common cohorts are only jelly or chocolate.
-Peanut butter serves as a quick go-to in providing the base for dressings, marinades, and dipping sauces.
+Gone are the days where peanut butter can only be used as a smear for bread or bananas.
+Peanut butter is a go-to condiment for the base of dressings, marinades, and dipping sauces.
 You can use peanut butter to dress everything from poultry, to noodles, to satay.
 Let us not forget peanut butter as a key ingredient in comfort food desserts.
 Many a childhood memory is laced with visuals of fork tines indenting peanut butter cookies or plunging into the decadence of a traditional southern peanut butter pie.

 Peanut butter is fairly cheap and found in every supermarket and drugstore.
 It’s not just a must-have staple for the home cook.
 It’s a must-have staple for the home, period.
 Creamy or chunky, savory or sweet, you’d be nuts (yes, I went there) to not see the versatility of peanut butter.